 I’ve been on a holiday to Prince Edward Island four times now and each time has been a resounding success.
-These 7 things to do in PEI in summer – based on the trips I’ve done to the island with and without kids should be enough to keep you busy and happy for a week or more.
+These seven things to do in PEI in summer – based on the trips I’ve done to the island with and without kids should be enough to keep you busy and happy for a week or more.

-1. Bike the Length of Prince Edward Island
+Bike the length of Prince Edward Island

 Prince Edward Island offers up easy cycling.
 Spend a day on the Confederation Trail – a tip to tip trail on old railway lines or cycle the length of the entire island.
-It’s only about 250 kilometres long so it’s not as epic as it sounds, especially if you do it at a leisurely pace over the course of a week.
+It’s only about 250 km long so it’s not as epic as it sounds, especially if you do it at a leisurely pace over the course of a week.

 Walk the Greenwich Dunes Trail

 In 1998 Greenwich became part of the PEI National Park because of its large parabolic sand dunes, the endangered piping plover and many rare plants.

 Greenwich is accessed via Highway 313 out of the town of St. Peters, only an hour from Charlottetown.
-Getting to the mostly deserted beach (bring a picnic lunch) requires a 4.5 kilometre round trip hike – and includes a fantastic section of boardwalk.
+Getting to the mostly deserted beach (bring a picnic lunch) requires a 4.5 km round trip hike – and includes a fantastic section of boardwalk.
 The interpretative center is also worthy of an hour of your time.

-3. Spend a Day on the Beach
+Spend a day on the beach

 Lobster is one of the first things that comes to my mind when I think of PEI.
 I remember stopping at little fishing shacks and picking up lobster rolls for lunch.
 It feels so decadent to do that!
 Other non-restaurant options are church lobster suppers or you can buy them fresh from the lobster pound.

-5. Visit Anne of Green Gables Heritage Place or the Historical Residence of L.M.
+Visit Anne of Green Gables Heritage Place or the Historical Residence of L.M.
 Montgomery